allista/GroundConstruction/README.md

 This mod allows you to build any vessel directly on a surface of any planet from a DIY (Do It Yourself) Kit that contains all the high-tech components, needed equipment and blueprints, using only raw materials produced on-site, energy and kerbal workforce.

-The major benefit of the Ground Constrution is that it allows you to build big, heavy, assymmetrical contraptions that aren't meant to fly at all.
+The major benefit of the Ground Construction is that it allows you to build big, heavy, asymmetrical contraptions that aren't meant to fly at all.
 Buildings, or even blocks of buildings; heavy rovers; huge rockets held by launch clamps -- all this could be built with Ground Construction anywhere on any planet.

 ## Features